AdadotTeam/slack-event-listener/README.md

       "name": "Slack Event Listener",
       "description": "Notifications and Collaboration Analytics",
       "background_color": "#000000",
-      "long_description": "This app will listen and forward slack events to the Adadot API" },
+      "long_description": "This app will listen and forward slack events to the Adadot API for each channel that the App Bot has been added to, assuming the corresponding Bolt App has been properly setup and run.
+Feel free to change this description if you wish."
+   },
    "features": {
       "app_home": {